-- Voice IVR interact with the customer using DTMF or speech recognition (ASR) for input, and text-to-speech (TTS) or pre-recorded audio for output. - Web IVR display the IVR's messages, menus, and questions visually within a window in the customer's browser.
-A Web IVR window can be popped up if the user clicks a link, or it can be triggered remotely by an Agent using the Genesys Chat Widget; the latter scenario allows the customer to use self-service

-'microapps' outside of the chat window, e.g. for making payments.
+- Voice IVR interact with the customer using DTMF or speech recognition (ASR) for input, and text-tospeech (TTS) or pre-recorded audio for output. - Web IVR display the IVR's messages, menus, and questions visually within a window in the customer's browser.
+A Web IVR window can be popped up if the user clicks a link, or it can be triggered remotely by an Agent using the Genesys Chat Widget; the latter scenario allows the customer to use self-service 'microapps' outside of the chat window, e.g. for making payments.

-Messaging - display the IVR's messages, menus, and questions as text within a chat/messaging window, letting the customer type their responses.
-This supports third party messaging platforms such as Facebook Messenger, as well as the Genesys Chat Widget.
+- Messaging display the IVR's messages, menus, and questions as text within a chat/messaging window, letting the customer type their responses.
+This supports third party messaging platforms such as Facebook Messenger, as well as the Genesys Chat Widget. - Bots Include integration with an NLU engine to parse natural language input(s), either through chat or voice channels, and then direct the session to the appropriate IA microapp based on the input(s).
+IA can then skip over the questions for which an answer has already been provided.